Warnings grow over unsanitary conditions in Tijuana shelter - Sentinel Colorado

 “These children have limited access to many of the essential services they need for their well-being, including nutrition, education, psychosocial support and health care,” UNICEF said in a statement Wednesday.
 Making the situation worse, the agency’s workers had to remove the coloring books, crayons and few other materials they had for children late Wednesday, because the agency lost its space on a baseball field to the arrival of more migrants.

-Mexico’s National Human Rights Commission also pleaded to the government to act Thursday, noting that the sports complex was only planned to house 3,500 migrants and now had nearly twice that many.
+Mexico’s National Human Rights Commission also urged the government to act Thursday, noting that the sports complex was only planned to house 3,500 migrants and now had nearly twice that many.

 “It’s unmanageable,” said Edgar Corzo, who heads the commission’s migrant rights division.
 The overcrowding “can produce all kinds of infections, all kinds of things can spread and we have four cases of chicken pox.
 They are contained but it’s a risk.”